-- Shuffle the labels so they are in a random order and then add your Christmas message – such as ‘We Wish You a Merry Christmas’ – to the back of the labels using Lexicon cards.
+- Shuffle the labels so they are in a random order and then add your Christmas Advent calendar message – such as ‘We Wish You a Merry Christmas’ – to the back of the labels using Lexicon cards.

 - Attach the labels, so they spell out your message, on to evenly spaced nails on a wooden backing board, then turn each flower side up, so that as you turn a tag each day in Advent your message is gradually revealed.
-Far more personal than any shop-bought version, and a lovely seasonal reminder of the beauty of nature.
+Far more personal than any shop-bought Advent calendar, and a lovely seasonal reminder of the beauty of nature.